SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 Open the Windows "CMD" console.

-To set the path use this piece of code for future sessions:
+To set the path, use this piece of code for future sessions:

 `setx NODE_PATH %AppData%\npm\node_modules`